justenanderson-commits/whats-cookin/README.md

 # What's Cookin' Group Project
 ## Abstract:
-This application is the first of a 2-part project.
+This application was a 2-part project.
 This part is a recipe tracking and meal planning application that allows users to browse, search, and filter recipes and save selected recipes to their profile.
 Recipe, ingredient, and user data are fetched from an API.

 https://user-images.githubusercontent.com/104015966/200430698-f30e5ae2-7716-44a1-9550-69a2cc81f6ee.mp4